angelabytes/JavaScriptSBA/README.md

 ## Description

 A basic mock up of a site that targets fans of Studio Ghibli.
 The website currently has a home page, sliding login and sign up page, a character table that lists characters by movies and a page with movie cards.
+Uses some glassmorphism in the design and bento grid.

 ## Getting Started